 HB 655 would require many North Carolinians to meet and report a minimum number of hours worked each month or risk losing their Medicaid coverage.
-The Fiscal Research Division projections assume work requirements would decrease Medicaid participation by nearly 35,000 (7 percent), but there are reasons for concern that work requirements in HB 655 could actually result in a significantly higher rate of coverage loss.
+Legislative projections assume work requirements would decrease Medicaid participation by nearly 35,000 (7 percent), but there are reasons for concern that work requirements in HB 655 could actually result in a significantly higher rate of coverage loss.

-A similar restriction implemented in Arkansas resulted in 23 percent of people subject to work-reporting requirements losing coverage, which is substantially higher than the rate of coverage loss projected by the Fiscal Research Division in N.C.
+A similar restriction implemented in Arkansas resulted in 23 percent of people subject to work-reporting requirements losing coverage, which is substantially higher than the rate of coverage loss in legislative analysis provided by a member of the North Carolina general assembly.
 Lack of access to stable employment and the complexities of reporting hours worked led a large number of Arkansans, many of whom actually met the minimum threshold for hours work, to lose coverage.
 It is impossible to precisely predict how many North Carolinians would lose coverage under HB 655 compared to full expansion because a great deal will hinge on how these limitations are implemented and enforced.
-However, if the level of coverage loss experienced in Arkansas were to take place here, 88,000 North Carolinians could find themselves without health coverage.
+However, if the level of coverage loss experienced in Arkansas were to take place here, 88,000 North Carolinians could find themselves without health coverage.6